Speeding is the second most common cause of accidents in America.

 Driving 20-29 miles per hour over the limit attracts a fine of $270- $330 and four points on your driving record.

-A law enforcement agent can overlook some mistakes if you are over speeding by just a few miles, or issue a warning.
+A law enforcement agent can overlook some mistakes if you are speeding by just a few miles, or issue a warning.

 You can also face criminal penalties.